 Contact an estate planning lawyer today to determine how your award will affect your will and if it would benefit you to change it to reflect your new asset.

-A special thanks to our authors at Arizona Estate Planning for their expertise in Probate and Estate Law.
+A special thanks to our authors at Hildebrand Law for their insight into Estate Planning.